When you wake up in the morning, what’s the first thing that you do?

 In an ideal world, your team members will complete their work in the hours that they have.
 While working out of hours on a special project might happen from time to time, it should be a very seldom occurrence, and your team members should be given appropriate time in lieu at the earliest opportunity to make up for it.

 3. Create a process for urgent communications – and stick to it

-We recommend writing up an emergency communications process for your team.
-Outline what is and isn’t an urgent reason for contacting someone, and commit to never contacting each other outside of working hours, except in case of those emergency reasons.
+To establish healthy work boundaries, we recommend writing up an emergency communications process for your team.
+Outline what is and isn’t an urgent reason for contacting someone, and commit to never contact each other outside of working hours, except in case of those emergency reasons.

 4. Lead by example when taking leave

 When you’re on holiday, are you constantly logging into your work accounts ‘just to check in’?
-Are you leaving little notes and pieces of feedback, or sharing work that you’re doing in between vacation activities?
+Are you leaving little notes and pieces of feedback or sharing work that you’re doing during vacation time?

 5. Encourage transparency and honest conversations

 Do you ask for feedback from your team members?
 Have you shown yourself to be a good listener and a graceful receiver of critique?